IUREDCap/redcap-etl/docs/InstallationGuide.md

     * curl extension
     * openssl extension
 * Subversion or Git, for retrieving the REDCap-ETL code
-* MySQL (if you want to store the extracted data in a database)
-* Apache web server (if you want to allow REDCap data entry triggers for starting the ETL process)
-* E-mail server (if you want to support e-mail error notifications)
 * In addition, you need to be using REDCap version 7+